e-dant/watcher/readme.md

 4. Safe
 > We run this project through unit tests against all available sanitiziers.
-The code is simple and clean.
+The code is safe, simple and clean.
+(This includes thread safety.)

 5. Dependency free
 > *Watcher* depends on the C++ Standard Library.
 For efficiency,